romjacket/RJ_LinkRunner/readme.md

 It is best if you set the RJ_LinkRunner.exe, antimicro.exe and xpadder.exe to run as the administrator.

 During gameplay you may add additional joysticks and save a profile for them.
-Any additional joystick profiles found within the game's jacket will be saved and reloaded for player 2, prioritizing the default profile-name (**Game Jacket_2.gamecontroller.amgp**, and other "player 2" monikers.)
+Any additional joystick profiles found within the game's jacket will be saved and reloaded for player 2, prioritizing the default profile-name (Game Jacket_2.gamecontroller.amgp, and other "player 2" monikers.)

 The multimonitor tool will save the current monitor/s resolution/s of the current running game upon exit of the launcher.